Download My Mortgage Toolbox!

 Taking a mortgage?
 Avoid linking it to the big banks’ posted rate

-General Tim Hill, MBA 4 Sep
+General 4 Sep

 My wife and I recently considered selling a small condo that we purchased in Montreal some eight years ago.
 The four-year fixed mortgage we have on the asset is of about $200,000, with an annual interest rate of 3.24 per cent.